How To Deal With Your Anger After a Breakup

 • What would be pretty positive for you and your mental wellbeing… or more accurately I suppose, for your sanity?!

 Instead of focusing on your anger, focus on moving forward, driving change, doing something about it – even if all you can do is something small.
-Small steps forward are better than no steps, right?

-This Anger After a Breakup Will Fade…
+Remember – This Anger After a Breakup Will Fade…

 Just know that you won’t feel like this forever.
 You will reach a point where none of this even really bothers you anymore.
 In the meantime, just do what you need to do to best manage your anger and I promise you – gradually – it will all start to get that little bit easier.